Kurds fight out internal rivalries in Iraq vote

 Since the September election, PUK leaders have gone to Tehran for talks, and Iranian officials have visited Kurdistan to lobby on behalf of the ailing party and preserve its own interests in the region.

-“It’s a dangerous neighbourhood,” said another KDP source who declined to be named.
-“They (our detractors) can easily destabilise us, especially if we are not united”.
-(Editing by Philippa Fletcher)
+“It’s a dangerous neighborhood,” said another KDP source who declined to be named.
+“They (our detractors) can easily destabilize us, especially if we are not united”.